apgoel1/SECinsights/README.md

 ### Next Steps
 Currently the model only reads one file (from a hardcoded CIK) and prints output.
 Next steps include:
-    Pulling the CIKs for multiple mutual funds from the CSV file (array for speed and ease) Saving the output/insights to a file
+<br>+ Pulling the CIKs for multiple mutual funds from the CSV file (array for speed and ease)
+<br>+ Saving the output/insights to a file
-    Using multiple filings from a company over time to generate trends (this would require adding context to the AI) Using the insights from multiple mutual funds to detect industry/sector/era trends Incorporate macro data from other federal sources and media to complement insights
+<br>+ Using multiple filings from a company over time to generate trends (this would require adding context to the AI)
+<br>+ Using the insights from multiple mutual funds to detect industry/sector/era trends
+<br>+ Incorporate macro data from other federal sources and media to complement insights